Eomaia: Description

 Eomaia scansoria possessed several features in common with placental mammals that distinguish them from metatherians, the group that includes modern marsupials.
-These include an enlarged malleolus ("little hammer") at the bottom of the tibia (the larger of the two shin bones), a joint between the first metatarsal bone and the entocuneiform bone in the foot which is offset further back than the joint between the second metatarsal and mesocuneiform bones (in metatherians these joints are level with each other), as well as various features of jaws and teeth.
+These include an enlarged malleolus ("little hammer") at the bottom of the tibia (the larger of the two shin bones), a joint between the first metatarsal bone and the medial cuneiform bone in the foot which is offset further back than the joint between the second metatarsal and intermediate cuneiform bones (in metatherians these joints are level with each other), as well as various features of jaws and teeth.